Uberspace/lab/source/guide_privatebin.rst

  php_value max_file_uploads 100
  </IfModule>

-The PrivateBin site is still visible to the public When a user tries to publish content, a Basic-Auth popup will ask for username and password.
+The PrivateBin site is still visible to the public.
+When a user tries to publish content, a Basic-Auth popup will ask for username and password.
 The generated links are accessible to everyone.